 The only sure-fire way to get a moist bird is to fill the bottom of your roasting pan with water and loosely cover the turkey with foil.
 If you keep a couple cups of water in the roasting pan throughout the baking process your bird will not dry out -- that's it, simple.
 And for a crispy skin take off the foil and let the skin brown for the last 20-30 minutes.

-Here are a couple of things I did right: I added fresh sage leaves under the turkey skin (I would even add more next time).
+Here are a couple delicious tips for you: I added fresh sage leaves under the turkey skin (I would even add more next time).
 It made a fragrant bird and added a light earthy herb flavor.
-Also, I added 2 cups of water to my roasting pan when I took off the aluminum foil during the last hour; and sloshed it around to loosen the browned bits and mix in the drippings.
+Also, I added 2 cups of water to my roasting pan when I took off the aluminum foil during the last hour; then sloshed the water around to loosen the browned bits and mix in the drippings.
 I basted the turkey breast and legs about every 15 minutes until done.
 Sage leaves are such a tasty addition that you'll also want to bake your next chicken (or breast and thigh pieces) with them.

 No one complained about the bird being salty in places.
 The Sausage Stuffing I made was perfect (see recipe video below), and my wife's Squash, Tomatoes and Onions (click here to see the recipe) made a welcome light veggie side While not the best pre-Chrismas dinner, it was a success, and I learned a few things.
 So, check out my fun video of an imperfect turkey dinner.